 The standard and most common disk format used on Heath 8-bit computers was hard-sectored 5.25" floppy disks.
 They can hold up to 100KB (102400 bytes).
 Hard-sectored disks are physically different from soft-sectored disks.
-Soft-sectored disks have a single index hole, but hard-sectored disks have both the index hole and sectored holes (10 for Heath's format).
-The holes marked where each sector started.
+Soft-sectored disks have a single index hole, but hard-sectored disks have both the index hole and a hole for each sector (10 for Heath's format).
+The holes marked where each sector starts.

 Heath's Hard-sectored disk are single-sided, 40 tracks, and 10 sectors per track.
-Some third-party drivers added support for double-sided and 80 track drives and disks.
+Some third-party drivers (BIOS-80 & HUG) added support for double-sided and 80 track drives and disks.
 These drivers allowed a single disk to hold up to 400KB.

-Unlike soft-sectored controllers, the controller for hard-sectored floppy disks was very basic.
-It required the CPU to find specific sectors.
+Unlike soft-sectored controllers, the controller for hard-sectored floppy disks is very basic.
+It requires the CPU to find specific sectors.
 The CPU has to read the header block of each sector to find the proper sector.
 The format is well described in this article: HDOS Disk format

-The new format is called H17Disk.
-See document below for specific information about the format.
+See document below for implementation details for the format.

 Disk Imaging and Tools

 Linux source code for disk imaging using the FC5025.
 Includes GUI disk-imager and a basic command-line program to get info about the captured disk image.
 This program currently captures disk images in the h17disk v1 format.
 Commandline tools are included to convert them into H8D format.
 There are plans to add support for h17disk v2.